tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

 A new release of dplyr (0.8.0) is on the horizon, roughly planned for early January 2019.

-Since it is a major release with some potential disruption, we'd love for the community to try it out, give us some feedback and [report issues](https://github.com/tidyverse/dplyr/issues) before we submit to CRAN.
-This version represents about nine months of development, making dplyr more respectful of factors and less surprising in its evaluation of expressions.
+Since it is a major release with some potential disruption, we'd love for the community to try it out, give us some feedback, and [report issues](https://github.com/tidyverse/dplyr/issues) before we submit to CRAN.
+This version represents about nine months of development, making dplyr more respectful of factors, and less surprising in its evaluation of expressions.

-In this post, we'll highlight the major changes, please see the [NEWS](https://github.com/tidyverse/dplyr/blob/master/NEWS.md) for a more detailed description of changes.
+In this post, we'll highlight the major changes.
+Please see the [NEWS](https://github.com/tidyverse/dplyr/blob/master/NEWS.md) for a more detailed description of changes.
 Our formalised process for this release is captured in [this issue](https://github.com/tidyverse/dplyr/issues/3931).